sunnycase/PublicProjects/projects/2017/CES/src/CES/CESWeb/wwwroot/lib/patternfly-bootstrap-treeview/README.md

 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: '#F5F5F5'.

 Sets the default background color activated when the users cursor hovers over a node.

+#### partiallyCheckedIcon
+String, class names(s).
+Default: "glyphicon glyphicon-expand" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

+Sets the icon to be as a partially checked checkbox, used in conjunction with showCheckbox and hierarchicalCheck.

+#### preventUnselect
+Boolean.
+Default: false

+Whether or not a node can be unselected without another node first being selected.

+#### allowReselect
+Boolean.
+Default: false

+Whether or not a node can be reselected when its already selected, used in conjunction with preventUnselect.

 #### selectedIcon
 String, class name(s).
 Default: "glyphicon glyphicon-stop" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)